 1. Antivirus Scans – The best and most effective way to fight against becoming part of a botnet is also the easiest.

-Regular antivirus scans can stop command and control malware from being installed on your computer.
+Regular antivirus scans can stop commands and control malware from being installed on your computer.
 A good antivirus will also remove the botnet malware if you get infected.

 2. Avoid Suspicious Email – Gmail and other email providers do an excellent job of preventing spam.